Does this test have other names?

 What might affect my test results?

 Your test results may be affected by a yeast infection, using lubricants or douches, or having had sex within 24 hours of the test.
-Certain medical conditions and certain medications may cause excessive bleeding.
+Certain health conditions and certain medicines may cause extra bleeding.